alza3im/harness-social-app/README.md

 Once signed up successfully, data enrichment is performed asynchronously via a Celery task, where the geolocation data of the IP that the signup originated from is fetched from abstractapi's api, with multiple retries setup for requests towards it.

 The following API endpoints were implemented :
-● user signup
+-  user signup
-● user login
+-  ser login
-● get user data
+-  get user data
-● post CRUD
+-  Post CRUD
-● post like/unlike
+-  Post like/unlike

 #### Features